 Why then, don’t we take the time to properly prepare our grains, seeds and legumes?
 For many of us, it is lack of knowledge.

 If it is so important, we should all know how to do it!
-If you do not have the time to sprout and soak your own grains, you can also purchase them (where to buy sprouted flour)!
+If you do not have the time to sprout and soak your own grains, you can also purchase them (from my affiliate -where to buy sprouted flour)!

 There are 2 methods of grain preparation and both involve soaking in water: